Sea Turtles at Blowing Rocks Preserve

 There are occasionally some ‘wash backs’—young turtles who are weak who sadly ended up back on the beach in less than good health.
 Once found, they received immediate care.
 Post-hatchling wash back are taken to nearby Loggerheard Marinelife Center, after rescue along the shoreline.
 Occasionally sea turtles are found to have deadly plastics in their digestive tract.
 Pollution of this type is a serious threat to the health of marine life.

 Over the years, the program has successfully aided in the rescue and release of hundreds of turtles.
-Occasionally female nesting turtles will become wedged in the rocks, and a team from The Nature Conservancy and Florida Fish and Wildlife Conservation Commission will work to free them and safely release them back to the ocean.
+Occasionally female nesting turtles will become wedged in the rocks, and a team from TNC and Florida Fish and Wildlife Conservation Commission will work to free them and safely release them back to the ocean.

-The Conservancy is doing all it can to ensure safe nesting areas and a secure future for sea turtles, from our efforts to protect and restore coastal habitat and our waters, to our Sea Turtle Rescue Program at Blowing Rocks Preserve.
-If you find a sea turtle in distress, call the FWC to report its location and for further direction.
-To report someone disturbing a sea turtle nest or an injured, dead or harassed sea turtle call: 888-404-FWCC (3922).
+TNC is doing all it can to ensure safe nesting areas and a secure future for sea turtles, from our efforts to protect and restore coastal habitat and our waters, to our Sea Turtle Rescue Program at Blowing Rocks Preserve.
+If you find a sea turtle in distress, or to report someone disturbing a sea turtle nest or an injured, dead or harassed sea turtle call: 888-404-FWCC (3922).